ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ## Test with Jest

 `create-react-app` comes with `jest` built in.
-Jest does not support `esm` modules, and Ant Design uses them.
-In order to test your Ant Design application with Jest you have to add the following to your `package.json` :
+Jest does not support `esm` modules, and Infra Design uses them.
+In order to test your Infra Design application with Jest you have to add the following to your `package.json` :

 ```json
 "jest": {